pingcap/docs/production-deployment-using-tiup.md

 > **Note:**
 >
 > TiUP is the recommended upgrade path for users of TiDB Ansible.
-Support for Ansible was deprecated in TiDB v4.0 and removed starting with TiDB v5.0.
+Support for TiDB Ansible was deprecated in TiDB v4.0 and the TiDB Ansible documentation has been removed since TiDB v5.0.

 ## Step 1: Prerequisites and precheck